Telegram Channel Link: Paid Access Entry Point

 Telegram Channel or Group Description

-If you run a free public channel or telegram group as a funnel, put your paid channel’s Paprika link in the description.
+If you run a free public channel or Telegram group as a funnel, put your paid channel’s Paprika link in the description.
 Fans who already follow your free content are the warmest leads.
 The same logic applies to a telegram group link — if your community lives in a group, pin the payment page there too.

 Direct Messages